information for parents

 • Collapse or becoming very floppy or hard to wake

-Who might not be able to receive it?
+Who might not be able to receive a monoclonal antibody?

 Your baby’s healthcare provider will review your child’s medical history and decide if it is suitable.
 This immunization should not be given to babies who:

-• Have had a severe allergic reaction (including anaphylaxis) to nirsevimab in the past
+• Have had a severe allergic reaction (including anaphylaxis) to an RSV monoclonal antibody received in the past

-• Are known to be severely allergic to any or all ingredients in the injection
+• Are known to be severely allergic to any or all ingredients in the product

 Your health-care provider may be extra cautious and talk with you in more detail if: